 In general, iron can be applied in chelated form or as a ferrous sulfate.
-Ferrous sulfate is comprised of about 20% iron.
+Ferrous sulfate or ferric iron is comprised of about 20% iron.
 It’s quite an inexpensive fertilizer, mainly used in foliar spraying.

 In pH of above 7.0, it can be ineffective when applied to the soil, since iron will quickly transform to Fe3, which precipitates as iron oxides do.

 Iron chelates are much better because the compound has stabilized iron ions, ideally preventing it from oxidizing and in turn precipitating away.
 The chelates contain three components in their formula: